Bootstrapping quantum process tomography via a perturbative ansatz: Introduction

 \section{Introduction}

-Recent years have seen remarkable progress in quantum information processing, with rapid advancement towards high-fidelity multi-qubit systems \cite{Ballance:2016aa,Barends:2014aa,Zajac439}, some of which are now even publicly available \cite{IBMQ,Rigetti}.
-This has enabled significant achievements in many aspects of quantum computation, such as first demonstrations of the building blocks of error correction and fault-tolerance, e.g.~\cite{Nigg302,Kelly:2015aa,Ofek:2016aa,Takita:2017aa,Linkee1701074,Rosenblum266,Hu:2019aa}.
+Recent years have seen remarkable progress in quantum information processing, with rapid advancement towards high-fidelity multi-qubit systems \cite{Ballance:2016aa,Barends:2014aa,Zajac439}, some of which are now publicly available \cite{IBMQ,Rigetti}.
+This has enabled significant achievements in many aspects of quantum computation, such as first demonstrations of the building blocks for error correction and fault-tolerance, e.g.~\cite{Nigg302,Kelly:2015aa,Ofek:2016aa,Takita:2017aa,Linkee1701074,Rosenblum266,Hu:2019aa}.
 Concurrently, demonstrations of noisy-intermediate-scale quantum algorithms \cite{Preskill:2018aa} that do not require full fault-tolerance, e.g.~\cite{Peruzzo:2014aa,OMalley:2016aa,Riste:2017aa,Kandala:2017aa,Colless:2018aa}, make real world applications of quantum information processing a near-term possibility.

 In light of these achievements, the need for robust, accurate, and efficient validation and verification of quantum processors becomes ever more pressing.
 This is the natural domain of \emph{quantum state tomography} (QST) and \emph{quantum process tomography} (QPT).
 Respectively, QST and QPT seek to characterize the state of a quantum processor or the dynamical map of its evolution \cite{Nielsen00}.
-Unfortunately, na\"ive implementations of both QST and QPT require measurement of a number of observables that scales exponentially in the number of qubits.
-Practically, this scaling has limited full QST and QPT to small system sizes, e.g.~\cite{Walther:2005aa,Bialczak:2010aa}, though this can be improved using approximate characterizations \cite{Shabani:2011aa,Lanyon:2017aa}, or in situations with large amounts of symmetry \cite{Medeiros-de-Araujo:2014aa,Yokoyama:2013aa}.
+Unfortunately, na\"ive implementations of both QST and QPT require measuring a set of observables, and the size of this set scales exponentially with the number of qubits.
+For practical purposes, this scaling has limited full QST and QPT to small system sizes, e.g.~\cite{Walther:2005aa,Bialczak:2010aa}, though this can be improved using approximate characterizations \cite{Shabani:2011aa,Lanyon:2017aa}, or in situations with large amounts of symmetry \cite{Medeiros-de-Araujo:2014aa,Yokoyama:2013aa}.